TopicBotList/.github/profile/README.md

   Infinity Bot List
 </h2>
 <p align="center">
-The future of <a href="https://discord.com">Discord</a> Bot Listing Services, we make it easier for you to advertise and grow your bots using our widgets, bot packs and more!
+The future of <a href="https://discord.com">Discord</a> Bot Listing Services, we make it easier for you to advertise and grow your bots using our vanity links, widgets, bot packs and more!
+Search our vast list of bots for an exciting start to your Discord Server.
+Filter by name, category, tags and description to find a bot that suits your needs!
 </p>

 <hr>